guildai/guildai/guild/tests/workflow.md

 We can preview the operation, which includes op dependencies:

     >>> preview_run(graph)
+    - Initialize 'test:copy-file'
-    - Required source 'file.txt'
+    - Resolve source 'file.txt'
-    - Resource 'file'
+    - Resolve resource 'file'

-    - Operation 'test:copy-file'
+    - Run 'test:copy-file'

 Before running the op and its dependencies, let's confirm the run dir is empty: